 What Do Respiratory Therapy Technician Do?

-Job Description: Provide respiratory care under the direction of respiratory therapists and physicians.
+Position Description Provide respiratory care under the direction of respiratory therapists and physicians.

-Life As a Respiratory Therapy Technician
+Daily Life Of a Respiratory Therapy Technician

 - Collect and analyze arterial blood gas samples.